New Hampshire Union Leader: History

 Like many newspapers, the Union Leader has a complex history involving mergers and buyouts.

 The weekly Union became the Manchester Daily Union on March 31, 1863.
 The afternoon Union became a morning Daily Union (dropping the "Manchester").
 Although the Union began as a Democratic paper, by the early 1910s it had been purchased by Londonderry politician Rosecrans Pillsbury, a Republican.

 In October 1912, the competing Manchester Leader was founded by Frank Knox, later Secretary of the Navy during World War II, and financed by then-Governor Robert P. Bass, a member of the Progressive (or Bull Moose) Party who was attempting to promote the Progressive cause in New Hampshire.
 The newspaper was so successful that Knox bought out the Union, and the two newspapers merged under the banner of the Union-Leader Corporation July 1913.
 Owing to Pillsbury's role in the company, both papers espoused a moderate Republican, pro-business stance.

 Following Knox's death in 1944, William Loeb purchased the company, merging the Union and Leader into a single morning paper, the Manchester Union-Leader, in 1948.
 Under Loeb's watch, the Union-Leader moved sharply to the right.
 He often placed editorials on the front page and supported highly conservative candidates for public office.
 He dropped Manchester from the paper's masthead in the mid-1970s to emphasize the fact that it is the only statewide newspaper in New Hampshire.

+In 2000, after Nackey Loeb's death on January 8, Joseph McQuaid, the son and nephew of the founders of the New Hampshire Sunday News, Bernard J. and Elias McQuaid, took over as publisher.
+He was succeeded by his son, Brendan, in 2020.

 On April 4, 2005, it changed its name to the New Hampshire Union Leader to reflect its statewide reach.
 However, it is still called the Manchester Union Leader by some residents due to its historical legacy.

 The New Hampshire Sunday News was created in 1948 and later, after Loeb's attempts to start a Sunday edition of the Union-Leader failed, was purchased by the Union-Leader Corporation.
-The Union Leader still publishes the Sunday News as its Sunday edition.
+The Union Leader published the Sunday News as its Sunday edition for decades but converted it to Saturday publication as of February 10, 2024.

-Two notable early employees of the New Hampshire Sunday News were Ralph M. Blagden, the first managing editor, and an even more prominent journalist he mentored, Benjamin C. Bradlee.
-Bradlee was then a reporter but became executive editor of The Washington Post for nearly 30 years and was its vice president until his death in 2014.

-Institutional pedigree

-(Scroll to view more recent mergers and events which are to the right.)
+In January 2025, majority ownership of the paper moved from the Nackey S. Loeb School of Communications, a nonprofit organization, to two private investors.